Attachment styles in romantic relationships showing emotional closeness and distance between couples

 The Avoidant Style: Intimacy Feels Unsafe

 When secure attachment says, “I can count on you,” avoidant attachment says, “Depending on you is dangerous.”
-These individuals often grew up in environments where vulnerability was discouraged or punished.
+These individuals often grew up in environments where vulnerability was either discouraged or punished.

 They may act independent or even aloof in relationships but underneath lies a fear of engulfment or being judged for emotional needs.